Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Literature review

-With the advancement of technology, MAVs capable of flexible formations have become a hot research topic in the timetabling field of public transportation systems.
-In these fixed-line systems, the largest benefits of MAVs is the reduction in the number of MAUs used in operations, achieved by flexibly changing formations and dynamically allocating MAUs between different lines.
+With technological advancements, scheduling MAVs with flexible formations has attracted increasing attention in the timetabling literature for public transportation systems.
+In such systems, one benefit of MAVs is the reduction in the number of MAUs required for operations, enabled by flexible formation adjustments.

-The majority of the related literature considers the flexible formation of an MAV at the temporal level on a one-way line, allowing MAUs to be (de)coupled at depots while taking into account deterministic and time-dependent arrival rates.
-Here, the common objective function is to find a trade-off between operational costs and passengers' waiting costs \citep[e.g.,][]{CHEN20191, Chen2020, Xiaowei2021, XIA2023}.
-Solution methods include the dynamic programming and decomposition-based algorithms.

-To further close the substantial gap between the passenger demand and vehicle capacity, a few recent studies have begun to focus on the timetabling of MAVs with station-wise flexible formation, i.e., an MAV can change its formation at any stop on a single line \citep[e.g.,][]{Chen2022, TIAN2023103986, Xia2024}.
-However, while the joint optimization of timetabling and formation design on a single and one-way line is relatively straightforward, integrating vehicle scheduling decisions at network level introduces significant challenges due to the complexity of additional variables and the coupling constraints among timetables, vehicle schedules, and MAV formations within the entire network.